Ctross/Ctross.github.io/publications/index.md

 # Content
 #
 subheadline: ""
-title: "Anthropology Publications"
+title: "Publications"
-teaser: "In the domain of quantititative social science, my work often centers around the intersection of theory in evolution and ecology,  mathemathematical and statistical modeling, and applied anthropology.
+teaser: "My work often centers around the intersection of theory in evolution and ecology,  mathemathematical and statistical modeling, and applied anthropology.
 My research program more closely resembles a wide-ranging network of publications and ideas that are friends with each other, than a linear exploration of a single theme.
 I am interested in colloboration, work on applied issues, and satisfying my own—often wandering—intellectual curiousities."
 categories:
   -
 tags: